 You'll do most or all of the building, and will need to buy and apply finishing materials.
 A radio system, power system and support equipment will be required.

 (Almost Ready-to-Fly) Largely built and completely finished, ARFs can be flight-ready in a few hours.
-Most will still require you to buy the same accessories as kits do, such as engine/s electronics, receiver.
+Most will still require you to buy the same accessories as kits do, except paint and covering.

 Rx-R/RR models come fully built with servos installed, but let you use your own receiver and transmitter — even the same ones you use to fly other airplanes, to save money!